Mauwii/opencensus-with-fastapi-and-azure-monitor/README.md

 3. Rename the `.env.sample.txt` file to `.env`
 This contains the environment variables that you need to set for your Azure Storage account.

-4. Set Application Insights Instrumentation Key variables in the `.env` file:
+4. Set Application Insights connection string variable in the `.env` file:
-`APPINSIGHTS_INSTRUMENTATIONKEY`
+`APPINSIGHTS_CONNECTIONSTRING`

 5. Install the dependencies.